-Proof Sketch: The embedding of [16] uses the shortest-path distance from some arbitrary root vertex r to every other vertex in the outerplanar graph G. Let $d{\text{mod }3}(v)$ denote the shortest-path distance from r modulo 3.
-Fig. 7 gives an example of an outerplanar graph to be used in illustrating the embedding on star-shaped levels.
+Proof Sketch: The embedding of [9] uses the shortest-path distance from some arbitrary root vertex r to every other vertex in the outerplanar graph G. Let $d{\text{mod }3}(v)$ denote the shortest-path distance from r modulo 3.
+Fig. 5 gives an example of an outerplanar graph to be used in illustrating the embedding on star-shaped levels.
 The 3-dimensional regular prism used for this embedding can be visualized as standing vertically on a triangular base in the xy-plane in which the vertical edges are numbered 0, 1, and 2 in clockwise order looking down from the positive z-direction.
-Then G is "wrapped" around the prism such that each vertex v is embedded along the edge $d{\text{mod }3}(v)$ of the prism; see Fig. 8.
+Then G is "wrapped" around the prism such that each vertex v is embedded along the edge $d{\text{mod }3}(v)$ of the prism; see Fig. 6.

-Fig. 7.
+Fig. 5.
 Outerplanar graph G used as an example for embedding on star-shaped levels.
-The vertices in this figure and Fig. 8 are in three different shapes (diamonds, circles, and squares) according to whether the vertex is at a shortest-path distance of 0, 1, or 2 modulo 3 from vertex 1, respectively.
-The edges are colored one of three colors in a similar fashion according to the shortest-path distance of the closest endpoint to vertex 1.
+The vertices in this figure and Fig. 6 are in three different shapes (diamonds, circles, and squares) according to whether the vertex is at a shortest-path distance of 0, 1, or 2 modulo 3 from vertex 1, respectively.
+The edges are colored one of three colors in a similar fashion.